Honda Joker

 The Joker is a Honda scooter made from 1996 to 1999.

 History

 The Honda Joker scooter was first launched in 1996 in Japan.
-Then in Europe and the US, where it was renamed the Honda SRX50/90 Shadow, which came in two versions respectively which had either a 50cc or 90cc two-stroke engine.
+Then in Europe and the US, where it was renamed the Honda SRX50/90 Shadow, which came in two versions respectively which had a 49cc or a 90cc two-stroke engine.

 Concept

 The design concept was based on being used for basic transportation, and the Custom-motorcycles of the US.